Event Policies and Risk Management Procedures

 Schedule Limitations during Final Examination Period.
 It is strongly recommended that no extracurricular activity requiring student participation be scheduled by the faculty and staff at the West Lafayette Campus during or immediately prior to periods in either semester or the summer session when final examinations are given.
 The purpose of such voluntary restriction of extracurricular activities is to protect and enhance the opportunities for preparation, review, and study as well as to minimize physical, emotional, and mental strain on students during such periods.
 In the event there is no alternative to scheduling extracurricular activities during the periods specified, student participation must be on a voluntary basis.
-A student who feels compelled to participate in an extracurricular activity at the expense of time needed for study and preparation for an exam is encouraged to carry their concern to any appropriate University agency (i.e., Office of the Dean of Students).
+A student who feels compelled to participate in an extracurricular activity at the expense of time needed for study and preparation for an exam is encouraged to carry their concern to any appropriate University agency (i.e., Student Activities and Organizations-SAO).

 Events with Speakers

 1. There are three types of meetings at which recognized student organizations may sponsor outside speakers on the Purdue campus: